nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started/quick-overview.md

 ### Deployment

 Nuxeo Server comes bundled with a Tomcat server.
-It requires for production to set up  several other components: a data storage (relational or NoSQL), a search engine (Elasticsearch), a message system (Redis or Kafka)...
+It requires for production to set up several other components: a data storage (relational or NoSQL), a search engine (Elasticsearch), a message system (Kafka)...
 Deployment options support HA, failover and can be on-premise, or in the cloud, on bare machines, virtual machines or Docker containers.
 For more details about the Nuxeo deployment system, please refer to the [Nuxeo Reference Architectures]({{page page='nuxeo-reference-architectures'}}).
-Nuxeo bundles can even be started on a JVM directly (i.e without an application sever).
+Nuxeo bundles can even be started on a JVM directly (i.e without an application server).
 This is the deployment mode in all unit tests.

 <!--